yilinc515/ML_proj/README.md

+# Dataset
+DIV2K, see

-# List of models:
+# List of models

 ## Main models
 main_SupRes: initial model based on FSRCNN with selection unit modification.
 Underwent extensive hyperparameter tuning and testing.
-** main_SupResV1.1: version of our modified FSRCNN with best performance.
-Training results included in presentation. **
+**main_SupResV1.1: version of our modified FSRCNN with best performance.
+Training results included in presentation.**
 main_fsrcnnPReLUonly: main model 1.1 with PReLu activation as in FSRCNN (10000 epochs, 54 min)
 main_fsrcnn+res: main model 1.1 with residual (10000 epochs, around 55 min)
 main_fsrcnn+res4x: main model 1.1 with residual for 4x upscale